inveniosoftware/docs-invenio-rdm/docs/maintenance/branch-management.md

 logical commit, to ensure that it is easy to backport the fix to previous maintained releases.

-#### Security fixes is done in hidden branches
+#### Security fixes are done in hidden branches

-Note that security fixes is normally done in a coordinated way using hidden branches until PyPI releases have been issued.
+Note that security fixes are normally done in a coordinated way using hidden branches until PyPI releases have been issued.
 Please get in touch with a maintainer.

 ### Merging pull requests

-A PR is merged as usual once the continues integration tests passes and the code has been through a code review.
+A PR is merged as usual once the continuous integration tests pass and the code has been through a code review.

 #### Maintainer is responsible for backporting